ytakefuji/openai/README.md

 Use the population data at:
 https://github.com/ytakefuji/score-covid-19-policy/raw/main/country-pop.csv

-Make a scorecovid application for calculating scores of selected countires with dividing the number of cumulated deaths by the population per million and sorting scores in ascending order.
+Make a scorecovid application for calculating scores of selected countires with dividing the number of cumulative deaths by the population per million and sorting scores in ascending order.

 # Challenging EXAMPLES